U.S. appeals court denies Dakota Access rehearing request, environmental review to continue

 It is possible, however, that Dakota Access could petition the U.S. Supreme Court to keep the line running.

-A spokeswoman for Energy Transfer LP (ET.N), DAPL's majority owner, declined to comment on current or pending legal matters.
+A spokeswoman for Energy Transfer LP, DAPL’s majority owner, declined to comment on current or pending legal matters.

+Reporting by Laila Kearney and Devika Krishna Kumar; Editing by Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.